Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

 \subsection{TSLS}

 Estimation of the expectations in equation \eqref{m_id} is often done via an approach known as two-stage least squares (TSLS).
-The first stage fits a linear treatment selection model, that is a model for $A$ conditional on the instrument and the baseline covariates of interest, and then, in a second stage, a regression model of the outcome on the predicted treatment received and baseline covariates is fitted.
+The first stage fits a linear treatment selection model, that is a model for $A$ conditional on the instrument and the baseline covariates of interest, and then, the second stage is a linear model for eq. \eqref{2ndstage}, that is a linear regression for the outcome on the predicted treatment received and baseline covariates.
 We write

-In principle, there are many parametric choices for the second stage models, $\mathcal{A}_y$ and $\mathcal{A}_m$.
-For TSLS to be consistent, the first stage model $\mA_a$ must be the parametric linear regression implied by the second stage, that is, it must include all the covariates and interactions that appear in the second stage model.
+In principle, there are many parametric choices for the second stage models, $\omega(W)$ and $m(W)$.
+For TSLS to be consistent, the first stage model $\pi(Z,W)$ must be the parametric linear regression implied by the second stage, i.e. it must include all the covariates and interactions appearing in the second stage model.